 Can getting hitched help your personal finances?

-With the 2018 Royal Wedding between UK Royal Prince Harry and US actress Meghan Markle just days away, eyes are focused on what is expected to be one of the most expensive weddings of all time.
+While 2018 had the Royal Wedding between UK Royal Prince Harry and US actress Meghan Markle, our eyes were focused on one of the most expensive weddings of all time.
 With a staggering estimated cost of £32 million, Harry and Meghan would need some significant tax breaks as a married couple to recoup that kind of money!

 But for the rest of us, with more modest budgets, is getting married a financially sound decision?